upnextfm/scripts/README.md

 #### [Macros 1.0](https://raw.githubusercontent.com/upnextfm/scripts/master/macros.js)
 Gives users the option to create macros, or "shortcuts" for long messages.

+Once the script is installed go to Options -> Macros to define macros.
+Macros have two parts: a trigger and a replacement.
+An example trigger is "@fire@" and the replacement is ":fire: :fire: :fire:".
+Once a macro has been added using the trigger, you can type the trigger (e.g. "@fire@") and it will be replaced by the replacement value.

 ![Macro Options](https://raw.githubusercontent.com/upnextfm/scripts/master/images/macros_options.png)

 #### [Protection 1.7](https://raw.githubusercontent.com/upnextfm/scripts/master/protection.js)